Is Facebook dead?

 I feel this will provide a strong place for family and friends to connect and chat without the fear of random comments and threads of negativity.

-What do you think you will do?
+What do you think you will do with Facebook dead?
 Let me know in the comments!